 I also publish in Australian and US magazines and websites.
 You can find links to those sources on the Read Me page.

 10) Will you continue to create dolls and toys?

 I actually have a couple of toy sewing patterns being published this year in Australia's largest sewing and stitchery magazine, Homespun.
 One is for a dress-up doll and the other is for a 60s style autograph dog.

 I love to make smaller sewing projects for home and children and will continue to make them available.
 But I will be focusing more on embroidery and mixed media stitchery art, because, like I said, it's my favorite crafty ME time!

 Join me in setting aside time to simply enjoy working the hands and needing to be nowhere else.
-Visit the free download links I've provided, subscribe and claim your free pattern if you haven't already, or visit my shop and pick out a pattern that excites you and let me give you permission to settle into your precious YOU time.
+Visit the free download links I've provided or visit my shop and pick out a pattern that excites you and let me give you permission to settle into your precious YOU time.